Take Back Your Machine

 A straightforward guide to reclaiming your computer with Linux Mint

 Practical autonomy starts with the operating system.
 The machine on your desk should work for you, not for a corporation’s data-collection goals.
 Linux Mint is one of the most accessible ways to make that shift.
+If you want the philosophy behind this choice rather than the how-to, start with The Tools That Teach.

 Linux anarchist protest sign